 How to Calculate Retained Earnings?

-Before we detail how to calculate retained earnings, you must know where to find it in the financial statements and what items affect retained earnings.
+Before we detail how to calculate retained earnings, you must know where to find them in the financial statements and what items affect retained earnings.

 Where to Find Retained Earnings?

-Retained earnings come in the balance sheet of the company under the shareholder’s equity section.
+Retained earnings come in the company’s balance sheet under the shareholder’s equity section.
 A company usually prepares a balance sheet at the end of each accounting period.
 Therefore, retained earnings can only be known at the end of the accounting period.

-Investors must know that retained earnings might not be just from the current year, and may accumulate over the past several years.
-One can consider retained earnings as the savings account of the company in which the company deposits the surplus from all the years.
+Investors must know that retained earnings might not be just from the current year and may accumulate over the past several years.
+One can consider retained earnings as the company’s savings account in which the company deposits the surplus from all the years.

 Transactions affecting Retained Earnings

 The amount for retained earnings is part of the net income.
 For those who are unaware, net income is the amount of profit that a company earns during a reporting period.
 To calculate it, one needs to subtract the cost of doing business from the revenue.
-Costs for the company can include operating expenses, utilities, rent, payroll, general and administrative costs, depreciation, interest on the debt, overhead cost and so on.
+Costs for the company can include operating expenses, utilities, rent, payroll, general and administrative costs, depreciation, interest on the debt, overhead costs, etc.

-We call net income as the bottom line as well because it is at the end of the income statement.
-If a company does not pay net income in the form of a dividend to the shareholders, rather retains it back, it is known as retained earnings.
+We call net income the bottom line as well because it is at the end of the income statement.
+If a company does not pay net income in the form of a dividend to the shareholders and instead retains it back, it is known as retained earnings.